erbiker/console-demo-app/README.md

 - [ ] Allow re-ordering of approval or provisioning steps

   - Right now, the user's only option is to delete and re-add the step

+- [ ] Allow for approvals to be assigned to a Group rather than just Users

+  - Some ux research would be needed to see if this is desired or how it would be implemented (would one User in the group need to approve, or would we specify a number of users that need to approve?)

 ## Access Policy Structure